Scope

 • However, due to the slower onset, this may require a much longer period of physical restraint until the sedation takes effect.
 Longer periods of restraint increase restraint-related risk of harm to both the patient and staff.

 • By contrast, there are some patients, whose risk of violence to staff is assessed to be very low and whose primary indication for sedation was to reduce their risk of self-harm (directly harming themselves or indirect harm by leaving the ED in a very unsafe state).
 Such patients may be well managed with an IM dose requiring only a brief restraint and then can be released from restraint with staff stepping away from the patient, out of reach, to contain them from a distance.
-Staff can then remain on standby, continually reassessing their risk of violence and self harm and reactive team restraint only if required.
+Staff can then remain on standby, continually reassessing their risk of violence and self harm and reactivate the team restraint only if required.

 • Even if the IM route has been chosen for initial ED sedation, it is may be advisable to follow up with IV cannula insertion when the patient is more settled to provide the option of sedation delivery by IV route later and to manage sedation related complications (e.g. hypotension).